AlvinnnnA/alvinnnna.github.io/cv.md

 Note: My CV is hosted on OneDrive, the embedded widget may take some time to load.

-The email address in my CV uses iCloud Private Relay to hide my "real" address.
+Since this is a public page, the email address in my CV uses iCloud Private Relay linked to my personal email.

 CV updated on October 2024